MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-update.md

 #### Upgrade Tier 1 environments

-You can deploy Tier 1 environments (also known as dev/test or build boxes) by using the new version and then synchronizing to your upgraded VSTS branch.
+You can deploy Tier 1 environments (also known as dev/test or build boxes) by using the new version and then synchronizing to your upgraded Azure DevOps branch.
 To get data for the Tier 1 environments, a developer can upgrade the database by following the steps in [Process for data upgrade for development or demo environments](upgrade-data-to-latest-update.md).

 ### Upgrade your production environment